Canvas Recording User Manual (SDK version requirement >= 3.3.0)¶

 - Typically larger size

-- Greater pressure on replay segments
+- Greater pressure on replay segment

 It is recommended to start with medium.